-Nasal and Throat Swabs for COVID-19
+Nasal and Throat Swab COVID Testing for Kids

 During the test, a healthcare worker first presses down the tongue while swabbing the throat next to and behind the tonsils.
 They then sample each nostril using the same swab.
 Some testing locations may forego the throat swab and use the nasal swab only, though this technique could be less sensitive.
-There are also at-home options, such as the nasal coronavirus test by Let’s Get Checked.